 When your site is self-hosted, you are fully responsible for the online presence of your site and this means some extra work.

-- You are required to pay for a domain name and a hosting plan.
+- You are required to pay for a domain name and a hosting plan for your installed WordPress.

 - Also, you have to take care of all file backups and software updates.
 You can, however, take advantage of specialized backup plugins to make this easy.

-- The security of your self-hosted WordPress is entirely up to you.
+- WordPress security is entirely up to you.
 Gladly, there are plugins that can help enforce security rules.
 Please read our WordPress Security guide to learn more.

 Benefits of using wordpress.com